ubreddy/rezolve-docs/docs/getting-started/registration.md

 # Registration

-Getting started with AITSM is quick and easy.
+Getting started with Rezolve.ai is quick and easy.
 Follow these steps to register your organization and begin using our AI-powered service management platform.

 ## Prerequisites